bigbluebutton/deepspeech-web/README.md

 sudo mkdir abc
 ```
 # Installing Ruby
-make sure you are logged in with new sudo user (not as root user)
+Make sure you are logged in with new sudo user (not as root user)

 Adding Node.js 10 repository
 ```